Tuesday, November 7, 2017

 University of Guelph

 Ever wonder if that meme you’re sharing could get you in legal trouble?
 Worry that your social media intern is sharing copyrighted images or videos?
 If you’ve answered yes to either of these questions, this session is for you.
-We’ll give you a crash course on copyright issues in the digital world, this presentation will provide you with the essential tools you need to create great content while avoiding copyright pitfalls. .
+Designed to be a crash course on copyright issues in the digital world, this presentation will provide you with the essential tools you need to create great content while avoiding copyright pitfalls. .

 Topics covered will include:

-- Social Media- Misconceptions about creating cartoons, memes, videos etc.
+- Social Media – misconceptions about creating cartoons, memes, videos and more.

-- Case Studies – Top copyright mistakes content managers make & how to avoid them
+- Case Studies – copyright mistakes content managers often make & how to avoid them

-- Content that is free to use- Stock images – Where to get them / understanding the implications
+- Stock images – where to get them / understanding the implications

-- Digital content- What apps help you create gorgeous content without worrying about copyright
+- Tips and tools to help you create gorgeous content without worrying about copyright

 12:15 – 1:15 p.m.